Grab this Best Summer Salad Recipe for a Picnic

 This salad in a jar doesn’t contain leafy greens, which can become wilted in a jar.

-Let’s Get Started Making this Delicious Salad in a Jar.
+Preparing This Delicious Salad in a Jar.

-I’ve made this salad twice and it’s become one of my favorite ways to enjoy summer salad.
+I’ve made this salad twice, and it’s become one of my favorite ways to enjoy summer salad.

 summer salad ingredients

-Then prep each ingredient.
+Then prep each ingredient:

 trimming corn on the cob